-As a result of the reverse share split, every ten (10) of the Fund's outstanding common shares will be converted into one (1) common share.
-A reverse share split will decrease the Fund’s common shares outstanding and potentially increase the market price per common share by a proportional amount.
-While the number of outstanding common shares will decline, neither the Fund's portfolio holdings nor the total value of shareholders' investments in the Fund will be affected.
-After the reverse share split, shareholders' accounts will reflect proportionally fewer common shares with a higher net asset value per common share.
+As a result of the reverse share split, every ten (10) of the Fund's outstanding common shares were converted into one (1) common share.
+The reverse share split decreased the Fund’s common shares outstanding and will potentially increase the market price per common share by a proportional amount.
+While the number of outstanding common shares declined, neither the Fund’s portfolio holdings nor the total value of shareholders’ investments in the Fund were affected as a result of the reverse share split.
+As a result of the reverse share split, shareholders' accounts reflect proportionally fewer common shares with a higher net asset value per common share.

-No fractional shares will be issued as a result of the reverse share split, other than in the Fund’s dividend reinvestment plan.
-Fractional shares that result from the reverse share split will be aggregated and sold on the NYSE by the Fund's transfer agent and the proceeds will be distributed pro rata among shareholders who would otherwise have received fractional shares in the reverse share split.
-The changes resulting from the reverse share split will be automatically reflected in the Fund’s records and no action will need to be taken by shareholders.
+No fractional shares were issued as a result of the reverse share split, other than in the Fund’s dividend reinvestment plan.
+Any fractional shares resulting from the reverse share split were aggregated and will be sold on the NYSE by the Fund's transfer agent and the proceeds will be distributed pro rata among shareholders who would otherwise have received fractional shares in the reverse share split.
+The changes resulting from the reverse share split were automatically reflected in the Fund’s records and no action is needed to be taken by shareholders.

 Please contact American Stock Transfer & Trust Company, the Fund’s transfer agent and exchange agent for the reverse share split, for further information toll-free at (866) 668-6549.